camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 ### Tooltips

-Less complicated than the others changes (but still needing some work), in the 7.1, you could have add tooltips using a "help" attribute like that:
+Less complicated than the others changes (but still needing some work), in the 7.1 release, you could add tooltips using a "help" attribute like this:

 ````html
 <div class="yada-yada"